walterwanderley/sqlc-grpc/README.md

 ### Editing the generated code

-- It's safe to edit any generated code that not have the `DO NOT EDIT` indication at the very first line.
+- It's safe to edit any generated code that doesn't have the `DO NOT EDIT` indication at the very first line.

 - After modify a SQL file, execute these commands below: